Genevolut/privacy-policy/README.md

 Request a copy of your stored information.

-To exercise your rights, contact us at [Your Contact Email].
+To exercise your rights, contact us at genevolut@gmail.com

 6. Children’s Privacy
 Our app is not intended for children under the age of 13 (or the age of digital consent in your region).
 We do not knowingly collect data from children.